nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    Expected: The day of the first lesson shown in contHACKS will be changed to `Wednesday`

 3. Test case: `editc -1 d/3`<br>
    Expected: An error message will be shown in the result display, showing that the index provided is invalid.
-The words in the command box will turn red.
+Text in the command box turns red.

 ### Deleting a person

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    2. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted contact shown in the result display.

    3. Test case: `delete 0`<br>
       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display.
+Text in the command box turns red.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Deleting a lesson

+  1. Prerequisites: List all lessons using `listc`command .
+Multiple lessons in the list.

+  2. Test case: `deletec 1`<br>
+     Expected: First lesson is deleted from the list.
+Details of the deleted lesson shown in the result display.

+  3. Test case: `deletec 0` <br>
+     Expected: No lesson is deleted.
+Error details shown in the result display.
+Text in the command box turns red.

+  4. Other incorrect delete commands to try: `deletec`, `deletec x` (where x is larger than the list size)<br>
+     Expected: Similar to previous.

 ### Saving data